 Ok, it’s Fun Friday.
 One of the coolest sharing websites you don’t know about.
 Think post-it notes.
 Pretty simple, right?
 Now do it online.
-Share notes, list, pictures, websites, documents, agendas – you name it.
+Share notes, list, pictures, websites, documents, agendas – you name it — You may consider install SodaPDF online, allows users to create PDFs from any popular file format.
 All on a website and accessible from anywhere – even your phone.
 I’m pretty impressed with the ease of use from registration to getting started and then using it.
 Oh, here is the website that you need to check out:Lino It, found at en.linoit.com.
 Say hello to online stickies.

 I was fortunate that Steve Snyder (@drattle), a friend of mine, brought this to my attention.
 I know that he uses it mainly for to-do lists.
 But there are a lot of other possibilities too.
 When you log-in, you can begin to set up your canvas.
 The canvas is where everything takes place.
 This is where you post your notes, lists, pictures, etc.

 I’ve already mentioned the To-Do lists.
 You can set due dates on any of these notes or post-its.
 As a reminder, you’ll get an email in the morning outlining what is due for that day.
 Of course, to avoid inbox overload, this is an email setting you can switch off.

 Share with others

 You can invite others to see your canvas.
 And not only can they see it, they can add to it and edit it to share their thoughts.
 Recently, I’ve started collaborating with my brother over a new project.
 Lino It has been perfect to bounce ideas of each other and really allow both of us to be a part of the brainstorming process.
 I’ve even designed mockups and share screen shots on our shared canvas.
 It’s been perfect as a mini project management tool.